allisterb/jemalloc.NET/README.md

 Perhaps the killer feature of the [recently introduced](https://blogs.msdn.microsoft.com/dotnet/2017/11/15/welcome-to-c-7-2-and-span/) `Span<T>` class in .NET is its ability to efficently zero-copy re-interpret numeric data structures (`Int32, Int64` and their siblings) into other structures like the `Vector<T>` SIMD-enabled data types introduced in 2016. `Vector<T>` types are special in that the .NET RyuJIT JIT compiler can compile operations on Vectors to use SIMD instructions like SSE, SSE2, and AVX for parallelizing operations on data on a single CPU core.

-Using the SIMD-enabled `SafeBuffer<T>.VectoryMultiply(n)` method provided by the jemalloc.NET API yields a 4.5x speedup for a simple in-place multiplication of a `Uint16[]` array of 1 million elements, compared to the unoptimized linear approach, allowing the operation to complete in 3.3 ms:
+Using the SIMD-enabled `SafeBuffer<T>.VectorMultiply(n)` method provided by the jemalloc.NET API yields a more than 12x speedup for a simple in-place multiplication of a `UInt64[]` array of 10 million elements, compared to the unoptimized linear approach, allowing the operation to complete in 60 ms:

 ``` ini